 Learning the early signs of a sinkhole can help you take action before the damage gets out of hand.

-Once you experience this type of loss, get yourself, your family, and pets to safety and call your insurance company to begin the claims process.
-We’ll consult a professional engineer or geologist to confirm the damage and provide a sinkhole report for the claim.
+The first thing to do if you experience this type of loss is to get yourself, your family, and your pets to safety.
+Then you need to call your insurance company to begin the claims process.
+If you're a Kin member, we’ll consult a professional engineer or geologist to confirm the damage was caused by the catastrophic ground cover collapse and to prepare a report for your claim.

 In the event of a catastrophic ground cover collapse claim: